fused-effects/fused-effects/README.md

 action :: (Member (State String) sig, Member (Reader Int) sig, Carrier sig m) => m ()
 ```

 Different effects make different operations available; see the documentation for individual effects for more information about their operations.
-Note that we generally don't program against an explicit list of effect components: we take the typeclass-oriented approach, adding new constraints as to `sig` as new capabilities become necessary.
+Note that we generally don't program against an explicit list of effect components: we take the typeclass-oriented approach, adding new constraints to `sig` as new capabilities become necessary.
 If you want to name and share some predefined list of effects, it's best to use the `-XConstraintKinds` extension to GHC, capturing the elements of `sig` as a type synonym of kind `Constraint`:

 ```haskell
 type Shared sig = ( Member (State String) sig